NY AG Eric Schneiderman resigns after abuse allegations

-NEW YORK (WABC) --New York Attorney General Eric Schneiderman, who had taken on high-profile roles as an advocate for women's issues and an antagonist to the policies of President Donald Trump, announced late Monday that he would be resigning from office hours after four women he was romantically involved with accused him of physical violence in accounts published by The New Yorker .
+NEW YORK (WABC) --New York Attorney General Eric Schneiderman's resignation became effective Tuesday.
+Schneiderman, who had taken on high-profile roles as an advocate for women's issues and an antagonist to the policies of President Donald Trump, resigned from office after four women he was romantically involved with accused him of physical violence in accounts published by The New Yorker .

+Schneiderman's resignation was announced just three hours after the article was posted.

 "It's been my great honor and privilege to serve as Attorney General for the people of the State of New York.
 In the last several hours, serious allegations, which I strongly contest, have been made against me.
 While these allegations are unrelated to my professional conduct or the operations of the office, they will effectively prevent me from leading the office's work at this critical time.
 I therefore resign my office, effective at the close of business on May 8, 2018."